dimfeld/website/posts/how_svelte_makes_two_way_binding_safe.md

 </div>

 With traditional two-way binding, you don't really have a way to know when `value` has been updated, and so it becomes difficult to make sure that any state derived from it is actually up to date.
-Angular has a "digest" and "watchers" that rerun all template expressions in a component when something might have changed, and yes it does become a performance problem.
+AngularJS (aka Angular 1) has a "digest" and "watchers" that rerun all template expressions in a component when something might have changed, and yes it does become a performance problem.

 But for anything outside a template, you may be out of luck, and these bugs may manifest in weird ways where sometimes your derived state ends up with the right value and other times it does not, depending on what else is going on and if one of your code paths that happens to update the state gets run.

-In Angular you can sometimes use `$scope.watch` to handle this, but you have to explicitly remember to use it where appropriate, and it can be easy to miss if your state happens to update due to other events half the time.
+In AngularJS you can sometimes use `$scope.watch` to handle this, but you have to explicitly remember to use it where appropriate, and it can be easy to miss if your state happens to update due to other events half the time.

 # How Svelte Makes it Safe